COVID-19 Compliance Information

 Recommended information for class syllabus

-COVID-19 Compliance – All students are expected to familiarize themselves with mandatory campus health and safety guidelines – including practicing social distancing and wearing a face covering – by completing a Warrior Safe training modules in Canvas.
-Additionally, university policy requires students to complete a campus daily health screener beginning 48 hours before first coming to campus.
+COVID-19 Compliance – All students are expected to familiarize themselves with mandatory campus health and safety guidelines – wearing a face covering – by completing a Warrior Safe training modules in Canvas.
+Additionally, university policy requires students to complete a campus daily health screener everyday before coming to campus.

 Steps to deal with noncompliant students: